the-new-developers/gatehopper/.github/ISSUE_TEMPLATE/specifications-template.md

 _This could include further detail, personal thoughts, future considerations, etc._

 ## References:
-_Add any wire frame link, images, videos, and/or confluence document that can help give more context._
+_Add any wire frame link, images, videos, and/or document that can help give more context._